-Gentle East Martial Arts of Midlothian, Virginia is proud to announce that we have added Spectrum Skillz Therapeutic Martial Arts to our class offerings!
+Resilient Martial Arts of Midlothian, Virginia, is proud to announce that we have added Spectrum Skillz to our class offerings!
 This program was designed to target children ages 7 and up who are on the autism spectrum.
 The program introduces specialized skill-based training for children who have limited physical, intellectual, social, and emotional abilities.
 With that said, more emphasis is placed on building fundamental skills training with a strategic balance of Martial Arts.

 By understanding the needs of these children, we have selected 8 skills that make up the Spectrum SKILLZ Program.
 The fifth skill we cover is Communication, which tends to be one of the big things that kids on the autism spectrum struggle with.